Allies fear the United States is becoming less reliable, with growing concern about a possible Trump comeback. - ExBulletin

 German Chancellor Olaf Scholz said that he is currently on the phone with my colleagues a lot and asking them to do more to support Ukraine.
 Germany is the second-largest donor of military aid to Kiev, behind the United States, but Scholz recently told German weekly Die Zeit that the country could not fill any void on its own if the United States stopped supporting him.

-Trump's comments Saturday about NATO raised alarms in Poland, which shares a border with Ukraine.
+Trump's Saturday comments on NATO sounded the alarm in Poland, which shares a border with Ukraine.
 We are facing a burning war on our border, Polish Prime Minister Donald Tusk said on Sunday.

 He warned: We must understand that the EU cannot be an economic and civilizational giant nor a defense dwarf, because the world has changed.